Table of Contents

 From completely changing the quality of a crop to altering which nutrients we can use in medicines, biotechnology is changing the way our world functions.
 Using it, we can decide the color of plants, make artificial organs, ferment beer, and even transform our very genes.
 The varied applications of this field make it super interesting to study.
 And the subjects you learn can vary from mathematics and engineering to biology, business management, and ethics!
-In this blog, we have shared the 9 most unique biotechnology courses around the globe.
+In this blog, we have shared the 9 most unique biotechnology courses and the best universities around the globe.

 Instead of offering a plain master’s course, Harvard offers a joint Masters in Biotechnology: Life Sciences.
 The MS/MBA degree is a result of a collaboration between The Graduate School of Arts and Sciences, Harvard Business School, and Harvard Medical school, this degree is as unique as they come.